collapsed-stacks/startups/questions/5473/how-to-meet-people-who-are-interested-in-collaborating-on-a-tech-project.md

 - tagged: `networking`
 - score: 0

-<p>What's the best way to meet skilled and motivated technical people?
-In other words, where can I solicit my idea and try to get others to collaborate on it with me?</p>
+What's the best way to meet skilled and motivated technical people?
+In other words, where can I solicit my idea and try to get others to collaborate on it with me?

 ## Answer 5485